 With no quarterback at this point worth taking (although don’t rule out a trade down; or we could see them going for someone like A.J.
 McCarron, just not here), we’ll go with the safe pick at a need position.
 Lewan can play right tackle and give the Rams Wolverine bookends.

 Sure, he has been a little off the past few games, but this is a strong-armed quarterback who fits the mold of a Bruce Arians passer now that it’s clear Carson Palmer is a mere stopgap.

 Texas A&M WR Mike Evans

 Someone like Alabama’s C.J.
 Mosley could be in play, but the recent misfire (under Al Davis, mind you) of Rolando McClain from the same school with the same number pick could be enough to dissuade them from that choice.
 Plus, off-the-line linebackers seldom go this high.

 Admit it: This combo would be bonkers.
 We’ll keep cramming it down your throats until you agree, and Nick Foles has yet to convince everyone he’s Chip Kelly’s guy for certain.

 Notre Dame NT Louis Nix III

 Tough spot to project, and a quarterback most certainly is in play here.
-But this would be a huge upgrade over Earl Mitchell, and Nix would allow J.J.
+But this would be a huge upgrade over Earl Mitchell, and Nix would be allow J.J.
 Watt to run more unimpeded to the quarterback.
 Rhetorical: Does Watt need more help?
-A staff change might change this projection.
+A staff change might change this, however.